The Duel (2010 film): Plot

 Laevsky decides to leave the town for Petersburg.
-He says that he will go first and send for Nadya after he is settled, but Samoylenko and Von Koren know that this will be his way to abandon her.
+He says that he will go first and send for Nadya after he is settled, but Samoylenko and Von Koren (who hates Laevsky) know that this will be his way to abandon her.
 But he has no money, so he asks Samoylenko to loan him 100 roubles.
-Samoylenko agrees, but doesn't have 100 roubles, so he tells Laevsky he will have to borrow it in turn from a third party.
-After Laevsky leaves, Samoylenko asks Von Koren (his boarder) to advance him 100 roubles.
+Samoylenko agrees, but does not have 100 roubles, so he tells Laevsky he will have to borrow it in turn from a third party.
+After Laevsky leaves, Samoylenko asks Von Koren to advance him 100 roubles.
 Von Koren gives Samoylenko 100 roubles, but on the condition that Laevsky agrees to take Nadya with him to Petersburg.

 Laevsky returns a day later to try to get the money.
 Von Koren treats him contemptuously, and refers to his "problems."
 Laevsky becomes furious, and accuses Samoylenko of revealing his personal matters.
-Samoylenko indignantly denies it.
+Samoylenko denies it.
 Laevsky tells them to leave him alone, or "I will fight you."
 Von Koren twists this to mean a challenge to a duel, and accepts.
 Laevsky agrees, their friends cannot talk them out of it, and they make arrangements for a duel with pistols.

 Meanwhile, Nadya is pursued by Kirilin, the police captain.
-They once had sex, which she calls "a mistake," and Kirilin is blackmailing Nadya into having sex with him again with a threat of exposing her.
+They once had sex, which she calls "a mistake," and Kirilin is blackmailing Nadya into having sex with him again.
 She cries and begs him but finally agrees to meet him again that night and one more night.
 Atchmianov, the son of the Armenian shopkeeper where Nadya buys her clothes, was also pursuing Nadya, but she rejected him.
 He finds out about her assignation with Kirilin.

 The night before the duel, Laevsky is drinking and playing cards.
 Atchmianov tells Laevsky to follow him to meet someone about "very important business."
 He leads Laevsky to the room where Kirilin and Nadya are having sex.
 Laevsky goes home even more upset about Nadya than about the duel.

-Laevsky is still upset the morning of the duel.
-Their friends try to talk them into forgiving each other, and Laevsky agrees and apologizes, but Von Koren, despite their entreaties, insists on going through.
-Laevsky's hands shake, and he deliberately fires into the air.
+The morning of the duel, their friends try to talk them into forgiving each other, and Laevsky agrees and apologizes, but Von Koren, despite their entreaties, insists on going through.
+Laevsky deliberately fires into the air.
 Von Koren, who is a practiced pistol shot, takes aim at Laevsky's head.
-Meanwhile, the Russian Orthodox deacon, who has been hurrying to the scene, appears over a hill and shouts.
+Meanwhile, the deacon, who has been hurrying to the scene, appears over a hill and shouts.
 Von Koren fires and misses Laevsky.

 They go home, and Laevsky finally recovers.
 He falls in love with Nadya again.
-Three weeks later, they have been married, and Laevsky is transformed.
-He is working hard to pay off his debts.
-Von Koren is finally leaving.
+Three weeks later, they have been married.
+Laevsky is working hard to pay off his debts.
+Von Koren is leaving.
 He is amazed at Laevsky's transformation, and says that if Laevsky had been like this originally, they could have been good friends.
 He stops by Laevsky's house before he leaves.
 Laevsky and Nadya greet him warmly, he shakes hands, and they say emotional goodbyes.